timout/CarND-Traffic-Sign-Classifier/writeup.md

 "New Images" were logically devided into 2 groups:
 1. Known to the model (7)
 2. Unknown to the model (4)
 All images from the "known group" were classified correctly with confidence 100%.
 Surprisingly model was able to classify all "known" images with EPOCHS = 10 only but with increasing EPOCHS it lost that ability, I tested up to 256 epochs.
-Dropout increase helped dramatically.
+Dropout increase fixed that problem.
 All images from "unknown group" were classified incorrectly mostly with confidence 100%.
 100% was a confusing result but inability to classify I guess was expected since model did not have any logic to generalize.
-Image 7 (Wild animals crossing) was a very good example of inability to generalize.
+Image 7 (Wild animals crossing) was a very good example of that inability to generalize.
 That is very good point for improvement.